chetanbg1/cbg-microservice/README.md

 can we use only spring boot dependency feature and configuration maven plugin manually
     yes
     dont inherit from the spring-boot-starter pom.
-    include spring boot dependencies inside the dependencymanagement secction as an import scope
+    include spring boot dependencies inside the dependency management section as an import scope

 Spring boot CLI and its benefits
     command line tool to create, run and manage spring boot application